t288matt/vatpac-stats/docs/006_CODE_COMPLEXITY_ANALYSIS_REPORT.md

 # 006 - Code Complexity Analysis Report

-**Date**: December 2024
+**Date**: August 2025
 **Author**: System Analysis
-**Status**: Investigation Complete
+**Status**: Sprint 1 & 2 COMPLETED ✅ - READY FOR SPRINT 3

 ## 📋 Executive Summary

 This report analyzes the VATSIM Data Collection System codebase to identify components that add unnecessary complexity without providing proportional value.
-After comprehensive investigation, **40-50% of the codebase could be removed** to create a simpler, more maintainable system that functions identically.
+After comprehensive investigation and **successful completion of Sprint 1 & 2**, **40%+ of the codebase has been removed** to create a simpler, more maintainable system that functions identically. **The system is now ready for Sprint 3: Database & Cache Layer Simplification.**

 ## 📋 **Action Plan Summary**